-Employment contracts with a fixed term are a valuable instrument with respect to labor laws in many countries.
-Over time, many firms in Turkey have begun using this type of employment contract as a way to circumvent the grant of various legal rights that come with indefinite term contracts.
-Issues with the application of regulation persist despite the numerous court decisions and attempts to stop the usage of fixed term contracts to serve purposes other than those that they are intended to serve.
+Employment contracts with a fixed-term are a valuable instrument with respect to labor laws in many countries.
+Over time, many firms in Türkiye have begun using this type of employment contract as a way to circumvent the grant of various legal rights that come with indefinite term contracts.
+Issues with the application of regulation persist despite the numerous court decisions and attempts to stop the usage of fixed-term contracts to serve purposes other than those that they are intended to serve.

-When the topic is observed from the perspective of the employer; just as it is frequently experienced in the Istanbul Courts, even if the will of the employer and employee is known and clear, issues can arise at the end or renewal of a fixed term contract.
-From time to time the personnel receives incorrect information from individuals in their surroundings who are not very knowledgeable and give them false information.
+When the topic is observed from the perspective of the employer; just as it is frequently experienced in Istanbul Courts, even if the will of the employer and employee is known and clear, issues can arise at the end or renewal of a fixed-term contract.
+From time to time the personnel receives incorrect information from individuals in their surroundings who do not have adequate information and give them false information.
 Additionally, regardless of the good intentions of the employer, problems resulting from the incorrect preparation of the contract can lead to disagreements.

-The labour legislation in force manages relations between the parties by considering restrictions of the Law.
+The labor legislation in force manages relations between the parties by considering restrictions of the Law.

-Theoretically, in order for having a fixed term employment contract, it will be sufficient to specify the dates of employment is sufficient.
-However, when considering the provisions of the Law numbered 4857, simply specifying dates is not sufficient to have a fixed-term contract.
+Theoretically, to have a fixed-term employment contract, it will be sufficient to specify the dates of employment.
+However, when the provisions of the Law numbered 4857 are considered, specifying dates is not sufficient itself to have a fixed-term contract.
 There must also be an objective tied to the contract when these provisions are taken into account.

-For example, from the viewpoint of the Supreme Court there is no dispute on the objectives set forth for stage performers.
-Another example would be foreign workers; the conditions must be obvious in order to grant them a fixed term work permit based on a fixed term contract.
-In addition, a fixed term contract cannot be made if the results are contingent on a tentative condition.
-For example, there cannot be a condition in place that states that the agreement will come to an end when the annual growth of Turkey drops below 5%.
+For example, from the viewpoint of the Supreme Court, there is no dispute on the objectives set forth for stage performers.
+Another example would be foreign workers; the conditions must be obvious in order to grant them a fixed-term work permit based on a fixed-term contract.
+In addition, a fixed-term contract cannot be made if the results are contingent on a tentative condition.
+For example, there cannot be a condition in place that states that the agreement will come to an end when the annual growth of Türkiye drops below 5%.
 Furthermore, it is important that the work that is described in the job description and shapes the employment agreement does not have a continuous nature but rather it must be in the form of work that can be completed after a specific period of time.
-A situation which exemplifies how this can result in a fixed term contract is, if a new investment is being made for a water treatment facility and the employment of an expert is tied to the completion of the project.
+A situation which exemplifies how this can result in a fixed-term contract is, if a new investment is being made for a water treatment facility and the employment of an expert is tied to the completion of the project.
 It is important that the work that has been performed can be identified in advance of the contract expiration date.
-Specific cases which are identified in the conditions of the fixed term contract can be situations which are considered not to be routine for the business.
+Specific cases which are identified in the conditions of the fixed-term contract can be situations which are considered not to be routine for the business.
 An example of this would be the hiring of an employee for one year in order to fill the position of someone who is on maternity leave.
 Another specific case can be the increase in work volume.
 The hiring of a temporary employee for this reason must be supported by the inclusion of a clause in the contract which clearly states the situation and that there has been a consensus on the reason for hire, this will prevent any disagreements within the nature of the agreement.

 Lastly, it can be said that the issue of controversy arising from the successive contracts ongoes.
-The conditions and terms of contracts that are put in place for succession of one another as well as the parties involved are analyzed and the reason for the successive contracts is judged by looking at whether or not there is an ulterior motive behind it.
-The Law suites that to pertain fixed term contracts being used back to back, the courts pay great attention to whether or not the parties have good intentions and honest, in addition to whether or not the criteria to grant the right to extend fixed term contracts are being abused.
+Terms and conditions of contracts that are put in place for succession of one another as well as the parties involved are analyzed and the reason for the successive contracts is judged by looking at whether or not there is an ulterior motive behind it.
+To pertain fixed-term contracts being used back to back, the courts pay great attention to whether or not the parties have good intentions and honesty, in addition to whether or not the criteria to grant the right to extend fixed-term contracts are being abused.

 A Supreme Court decision:

-‘In the present case in which a fixed term contract was put in place between the parties for the dates of 27.08.2003 – 27.02.2004, it is apparent that since the employment did not end on the date of 27.02.2004 it was extended as per Article 4 for a period of six months.
+"In the present case in which a fixed-term contract was put in place between the parties for the dates of 27.08.2003 – 27.02.2004, it is apparent that since the employment did not end on 27.02.2004 it was extended as per the Article 4 for a period of six months.
 The plaintiff who was employed as an architect was not tasked exclusively with one project and the nature of the work was continuous and was lacking the element of a defined objective.
-Employment agreements made in this manner are considered to have an undefined term and therefore rather than denying the plaintiff's request for compensation of the remaining period of the contract, the request will be upheld and ruled in favor of the plaintiff.’
+Employment agreements made in this manner are considered to have an undefined term and therefore rather than denying the plaintiff's request for compensation of the remaining period of the contract, the request will be upheld and ruled in favor of the plaintiff."

-In the event that the employment contract was ended prior to the completion of construction, the supreme court considered the reason for hiring the employee (to see the project through completion) as a valid reason to extend the contract for a period of six months in accordance with Labour Law 4857 Article 11.
-What can be understood from this approach to the issue is that the Supreme Court pays close attention the criteria for all fixed term contracts and whether or not a wrongful termination was made in addition to any contradictory contract topics and articles which can lead to the loss of rights of the employee have.
+In the event that the employment contract was ended prior to the completion of construction, the supreme court considered the reason for hiring the employee (to see the project through completion) as a valid reason to extend the contract for a period of six months in accordance with the Article 11 of the Labor Law 4857.
+What can be understood from this approach to the issue is that the Supreme Court pays close attention the criteria for all fixed-term contracts and whether or not a wrongful termination was made in addition to any contradictory contract topics and articles which can lead to the loss of rights of the employee have.

 Reference Books & Articles